reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 ## Displaying the data

-Now that we have successfully got the data from the server let's **update the loading title**.
+Now we have successfully got the data from the server lets **update the loading title**.
 The first thing we will do is destructure the response and return just the `data` from it.

 Just replace this part of the code